Chondria/SiB/docs/Running-unit-test-on-substrate-pallet.md

 `execute_with` exposes the `sp_state_machine::TestExternalities` constructed from our `Test` enum to a test case and emulates the execution of a substrate extrinsic and runtime storage query.

-You may observe in `mock.rs` that `TestExternalities` of mock runtime was constructed and exposed like so:
+You may observe in `src/mock.rs` that `TestExternalities` of mock runtime was constructed and exposed in our pallet crate like so:
 ```rust
 pub fn new_test_env() -> sp_io::TestExternalities {
     system::GenesisConfig::default()